 Breaking things down into small, manageable tasks – I have an ongoing to-do list for each client I’m currently working with.
 Midway through the day, and then again at the end of the day, I revisit that list and cross off what I’ve completed and add the next few items I still need to tackle.
 When the overwhelm hits, rather than run away from my computer or distract myself with Facebook, I refer to that list and usually get back on track within a few minutes. ⠀

-Celebrating my wins – In 2013 when I booked my first wedding (yes, I started my entrepreneurial journey as a wedding photographer) I celebrated by buying myself a coach purse.
-Probably a little more than I should have spent, but I felt satisfied, accomplished, and like I had finally taken a step in the right direction towards the life I wanted (a coach purse was also part of that vision, haha.)
+Celebrating my wins – In 2013 when I booked my first wedding (yes, I started my entrepreneurial journey as a wedding photographer) I celebrated by buying myself an expensive handbag.
+Probably a little more than I should have spent, but I felt satisfied, accomplished, and like I had finally taken a step in the right direction towards the life I wanted (the handbag was also part of that vision, haha.)
 I booked three more weddings that year, and I celebrated each of those.
-Slightly smaller victories (and purchases), but I still made a point to pay myself on the back each time.
+Slightly smaller victories (and purchases), but I still made a point to pat myself on the back each time.
 Somewhere along the way I stopped celebrating.
 My wins started feeling less like accomplishments and more like a burden – more work, more responsibility, and more overwhelm.
 Recently I’ve started treating myself when I book a big project.
 Yes, a glass of wine or an expensive meal is nice, but when the overwhelm comes back, having something tangible that I can pick up and look at reminds me of the time I’ve put in and the joy that hard work can bring me.

 How do you cope with depression, burnout, and overwhelm as a business owner?
 Asking for a friend…😉